 In May 2018 three volunteers that worked at the park for several years organized Friends of Osprey Junction Trailhead (FOJT) with a mission to support, promote and enhance the park.
 One of the FOJT goals is to support the development and operation of a Visitor Center.

 FOJT developed a plan to convert the house into a Visitor Center and Sarasota County Parks, Recreation and Natural Resources approved the plan which included FOJT volunteer work and fundraising activities.
-The goal is to open the Visitor Center to the public in early 2022.
+The goal is to open the Visitor Center to the public in December 2022.